-Be wary of any link that appears to be sending you to sites that are not US-based as well as very long links with lots of extra numbers and other information in them.
-Also be wary of companies that are using email addresses that are for personal emails, such as Hotmail.
-These are telltale signs for a scammy link that should not be clicked on.
+Be wary of any link that appears to be sending you to sites that are not US-based, as well as very long links with lots of extra numbers and other information in them.
+Also, be wary of companies that are using email addresses that are for personal emails, such as Hotmail.
+These are telltale signs of a scammy link that should not be clicked on.

 Avoid Auto Transport Scams Tip #2: Research the Company Thoroughly

 You should never just take the word of any company that you are engaging with online about who they are.
 If you think that something is off about the quoting process that you are engaged in, look up the actual company name that you have been quoted.
 If the company name does not return any results, or you see that the transport policies of the company do not match up with what you are being quoted, you do not want to work with this company.

 Some scams really do use auto transport companies as their basis for the scams, but you should be able to tell that these entities are not offering proper services just by visiting their website.
 Websites that are low-quality and do not function well are a telltale sign of a scam.
 Also, look to see if there are bad reviews posted online about the company.

 Avoid Auto Transport Scams Tip #3: Never Use a Suspicious Payment Site

 Many scammers will ask you to secure your transport with an unsecured payment site.
 This is always the methodology that only a scammer would use.
 Thus, you should never agree to pay with this kind of method.
 The minute that untraceable payment methods are being requested, you know that you are dealing with a scam.